Time Series Data

 This makes it possible for machines in the different VPCs to talk to each other directly without going through the public Internet; in fact, they both communicate using private IP addresses, which are not routable on the public Internet.
 By doing so, resources in these separate VPCs can behave as if they were part of the same data center, enabling developers to enforce more stringent security and access control rules.

-Using VPC peering on Timescale is a four-step process:
+Using VPC peering on Timescale Cloud is a four-step process:

-1. First, you create a new VPC in Timescale to attach database services to.
+1. First, you create a new VPC in Timescale Cloud to attach database services to.

 2. Next, you configure your VPC so it “peers” with your existing Amazon VPC.

 3. You can then move existing databases into this new VPC.
-New databases can be also created within the VPC from the start, so they are never exposed to the public Internet.
-To do this is as simple as selecting the VPC you want your database to live in when creating your Timescale service.
+New databases can also be created within the VPC from the start, so they are never exposed to the public Internet.
+To do this, it is as simple as selecting the VPC you want your database to live in when creating your Timescale service.

 In Timescale, you can migrate between VPCs in one click.

-VPC peering adds another important layer of security to Timescale.
+VPC peering adds another important layer of security to Timescale Cloud.
 Our goal is always to deliver a worry-free experience for all developers, and we take the safety and security of your data as of utmost importance.

 Here are just a few of the other ways in which Timescale takes your security seriously: